Skip to Content

 possibility that bird flu could spread to people all over the world in what is

 called a pandemic.
-In 2007, the U.S. Food and Drug Administration (FDA)
+The U.S. Food and Drug Administration (FDA)

 government stockpile.2 Officials are also storing up

 large supplies of antiviral medicines.
 The U.S. government has also developed a

 flu plan.
 This is a plan to prepare for a pandemic and to make sure that as few

 people as possible get the virus.

 organizations now require that all infected birds be killed.
 Some countries